InceptionTime: Finding AlexNet for Time Series Classification: InceptionTime: an accurate and scalable time series classifier

 Our proposed state-of-the-art \ourmethod{} model is an ensemble of 5 Inception networks, with each prediction given an even weight.
 In fact, during our experimentation, we have noticed that a single Inception network exhibits high standard deviation in accuracy, which is very similar to ResNet's behavior~\citep{IsmailFawaz2019deep}.
 We believe that this variability comes from both the randomly initialized weights and the stochastic optimization process itself.
 This was an important finding for us, previously observed in~\cite{scardapane2017randomness}, as rather than training only one, potentially very good or very poor, instance of the Inception network, we decided to leverage this instability through ensembling, creating \ourmethod{}.
 The following equation explains the ensembling of predictions made by a network with different initializations:

 with $\hat{y}_{i,c}$ denoting the ensemble's output probability of having the input time series $x_i$ belonging to class $c$, which is equal to the logistic output $\sigma_c$ averaged over the $n$ randomly initialized models.
 More details on ensembling neural networks for TSC can be found in~\cite{IsmailFawaz2019deep}.
 As for the proposed model in this paper, we chose the number of individual classifiers to be equal to $5$, which is justified in Section~\ref{sec:experiments}.
+We should note that we have opted to a neural network ensemble given the small training size of the UCR archive datasets which are not well suited to deep learning approaches, thus allowing us to control and leverage the variance of the error, which is likely to reduce when increasing the training set's size.